wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 0.4.16 =
-= 0.4.15 =
+Ads management bug for Wordpress database with non "wp_" prefix are fixed = 0.4.15 =
 Detection of Bots and Crawlers with customizable accuracy is added.
 Limitations by hits and clicks are added.